 Shakespeare UglyStik GX2 Spinning Rod

-Some may scoff at this rod being on the list, but it is a solid rod for the price.
+Some may scoff at this rod being on the list, but it just may be the best bass spinning rod you will find in this price range.
 These rods are spin casting rods so pay attention.
 They’re not meant for throwing the heavier baits that you would usually toss with a baitcaster (click to see baitcasting model).
 However, they can handle some of the bigger fish that you can catch.

 Entsport E Series – Camo Legend Casting Rod